mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 2. How can learners build agency in an evolving community of game makers?
 3. How can game design patterns support the development of coding practices with novices? -->

-AT WHAT STAGE?
-Thematic analysis of video interactions and allow for a detailed examination of the social and communicative aspects identified in the research questions.

-**RQ1**

-- Both barriers and tools / processes are explored in the literature review
-- Interviews with practitioners in chapter 4 guided the design in broad principles.
-- Barriers are explored in chapter 4 on evolution of the design
-- Tools and processes in results chapters 5 and 6.

-**RQ2**

-- Interviews with participants some informal and some formal instructed directly adaptations to design
-- Analysis of video data

-**RQ3**

-- Interviews with participants some informal and some formal instructed directly adaptations to design
-- Analysis of video data

 ## Ethical considerations and processes